 Difference Between Hadoop vs RDBMS

 Hadoop software framework work is very well structured semi-structured and unstructured data.
-This also supports a variety of data formats in real-time such as XML, JSON, and text-based flat file formats.
-RDBMS works efficiently when there is an entity-relationship flow that is defined perfectly and therefore, the database schema or structure can grow and unmanaged otherwise. i.e., An RDBMS works well with structured data.
-Hadoop will be a good choice in environments when there are needs for big data processing on which the data being processed does not have dependable relationships.
+This also supports various data formats in real-time, such as XML, JSON, and text-based flat file formats.
+RDBMS works efficiently when an entity-relationship flow is defined perfectly; therefore, the database schema or structure can grow and be unmanaged otherwise. i.e., An RDBMS works well with structured data.
+Hadoop will be a good choice in environments where there is a need for big data processing in which the data being processed does not have dependable relationships.

 What is Hadoop?

-Hadoop is fundamentally an open-source infrastructure software framework that allows distributed storage and processing a huge amount of data i.e. Big Data.
-It’s a cluster system which works as a Master-Slave Architecture.
-Hence, with such architecture, large data can be stored and processed in parallel.
-Different types of data can be analyzed, structured(tables), unstructured (logs, email body, blog text) and semi-structured (media file metadata, XML, HTML).
+Hadoop is fundamentally an open-source infrastructure software framework that allows distributed storage and processing of a huge amount of data, i.e., Big Data.
+It’s a cluster system that works as a Master-Slave Architecture.
+Therefore, this architecture can store and process large data in parallel.
+Structured data (in tables), unstructured data (such as logs, email bodies, and blog text), and semi-structured data (including media file metadata, XML, and HTML) can all be analyzed.

 Components of Hadoop

 - HDFS: Hadoop Distributed File System.
-Google published its paper GFS and based on that HDFS was developed.
-It states that the files will be broken into blocks and stored in nodes over the distributed architecture.
-Doug Cutting and Yahoo! reverse engineered the model GFS and built a parallel Hadoop Distributed File System (HDFS)
+Google published the paper GFS, and based on that, HDFS was developed.
+It is stated that the files will be broken into blocks and stored in nodes over the distributed architecture.
+Doug Cutting and Yahoo! reverse-engineered the model GFS and built a parallel Hadoop Distributed File System (HDFS)

-- Map Reduce: This is a framework that helps Java programs to do the parallel computation on data using a key-value pair.
-The Map takes input data and converts it into a data set which can be computed in Key value pair.
-The output of Map is consumed by reduce task and then the out of reducer gives the desired result.
+- Map Reduce: This framework helps Java programs do parallel computation on data using a key-value pair.
+The Map converts input data into a data set that can be computed in Key value pair.
+A reduced task consumes the output of Map, and then the out-of-reducer gives the desired result.

 What is RDBMS?

 RDBMS stands for the relational database management system.
 It is a database system based on the relational model specified by Edgar F. Codd in 1970.
-The database management software like Oracle server, My SQL, and IBM DB2 are based on the relational database management system.
+Database management software like Oracle server, My SQL, and IBM DB2 are based on the relational database management system.

-The data represented in the RDBMS is in the form of the rows or the tuples.
-This table is basically a collection of related data objects and it consists of columns and rows.
+The data represented in the RDBMS is in the form of rows or tuples.
+This table is a collection of related data objects consisting of columns and rows.
 Normalization plays a crucial role in RDBMS.
-It contains the group of the tables, each table contains the primary key.
+It contains the group of the tables; each table contains the primary key.

 Components of RDBMS